-With the demand for licensed nurses growing every year, having an associate’s or bachelor’s degree in nursing can offer very good career opportunities.
-Yet, many individuals choose to advance their education and have the option of choosing from Master’s in Nursing specialities.
+With the demand for licensed nurses growing every year.
+Here is a list of Master’s in Nursing Degree Specialities that will help you!
+Yet, many individuals choose to advance their education and have the option of choosing from Master’s in Nursing specialties.
 Completing a Master’s in Nursing and obtaining certifications in specialized areas not only increases the earning potential but also opens up more job opportunities, including leadership roles.
 Although there are various nursing specialties, here are five popular Master’s in Nursing degree specialties.

 1. Certified Nurse Midwife

-Although midwifery was more of a medical discipline in ancient times, the certified nurse-midwife has become a popular career choice and one of the top Master’s in Nursing specialities today.
-Certified nurse midwives work alongside OB/GYN doctors and assist them during a woman’s pregnancy, delivery and post-delivery care of the mother.
+Although midwifery was more of a medical discipline in ancient times, the certified nurse-midwife has become a popular career choice and one of the top Master’s in Nursing specialties today.
+Certified nurse-midwives work alongside OB/GYN doctors and assist them during a woman’s pregnancy, delivery, and post-delivery care of the mother.
 While they were originally usually women, more and more men are choosing midwifery as a nursing specialty.
-To become a certified nurse midwife, the candidate must be a registered nurse, complete a master’s degree in nurse-midwifery, and obtain certification.
+To become a certified nurse-midwife, the candidate must be a registered nurse, complete a master’s degree in nurse-midwifery, and obtain certification.
 The U.S. Bureau of Labor Statistics (BLS) predicts that nurse midwives, nurse practitioners and nurse anesthetists should see job growth of 26 percent during the 2018-2028 decade.